NobodyForNothing/vscript_blockly/README.md

 # vscript-blockly
 ## a graphical portal 2 modding framework
+## This project is flawed in concept and not under active development
 ## Attention many features that require variable access or looping are curently broken.
-This will soon be fixed in an upcomming release.
+Thismight be fixed in an upcomming release.

 ### saving and loading workspaces
 you can save your current workspace by pressing the save button.
 The program will create a file named with the workspace name and the current time (highest number = newest) and save it to the workspaces folder at the program's location.